13932157033/AIHelp-Unity-SDK/README_CN.md

 	<key>NSMicrophoneUsageDescription</key>
 	<string>This App may require your permission to access audio speaker for ingame customer service</string>
 	<key>NSPhotoLibraryUsageDescription</key>
 	<string>This App may require your permission to access photo library for ingame customer service</string>
+	<key>NSPhotoLibraryAddUsageDescription</key>
+	<string>This App may require your permission to access photo library for ingame customer service</string>